• Skip to primary navigation

 • French shallots can be replaced with ½ cup of minced onion.

-• Replace basil with other herbs you may have, like parsley, chives, or even thyme.
+• Replace basil with other herbs, like Italian parsley, chives, or even thyme.

 • Use roasted red peppers instead of the fresh ones, if you prefer.